The COVID Impact on D&I Within Financial Services: Where Do We Stand Now?

 While the pandemic has affected both men and women, there is data to suggest that women are taking more of the burden of the current climate, including working from home, home schooling and childminding.
 Although this may seem like a temporary issue that will resolve itself when the world opens back up, Rutherford has seen in its own pool of candidates a large spike of women requesting increased flexible working for when firms reopen the workplace, the most frequent request being to work 2 to 3 days from home.
 While a larger portion of firms are likely to offer increased flexible working conditions in the future, there will still be a need - especially within business-aligned roles - to be in the office and on the floor.

 It will be interesting to see how this trend will affect the progress of women reaching Head of Compliance and SMF 16/17 functions within financial services in the next few years.
 As mentioned in one of our articles on Diversity & Inclusion, the gender gap that currently exists in FCA-regulated firms is massive: in 2020, 83% to 86% of SMF16/17s in the UK were men.
-The pandemic may worsen this already problematic situation: are firms doing enough to support gender diversity in financial services?
+The pandemic may worsen this already problematic situation: are firms in the financial services doing enough to support gender diversity regarding compliance recruitment ?

 “While the UK’s Gender Pay Gap Reporting Regulations have done an enormous amount to increase awareness of the problem, more commitment from more firms is needed.
 The reporting means that firms who are publicly committed to equality can now be measured on their progress – and that is a good thing.
 But the 2020 pandemic has, of course, meant that gender equality is no longer necessarily at the forefront of a firm’s planning.
 Firms like McKinsey have found that women are more vulnerable to COVID-19 related economic effects because of gender inequalities: it is clear that COVID has had a devastating impact on equality.
 For these reasons, equality must be at the heart of effective recovery planning, whether by firms or governments, along with sustainability”.